mikarinneoracle/Phonebookassistant/README.md

 ### Instructions:

 #### Download and install
-Download the `Phonebookassistant(1.0).zip`and then using the OCI Console:
+Clone/download the `Phonebookassistant(1.0).zip`and then using the OCI Console:
 - Create Oracle Digital Assistant (ODA) service instance
 - Open the ODA service console
 - Navigate to the <b>Development/Digital assistant</b> section